Destruction Warlock Essences — Battle for Azeroth (BfA) 8.3

 Competing for the major slot, Memory of Lucid Dreams gives you much more flexibility in general, changing the flow of the spec towards more frequent windows of burst where you actually struggle to spend shards faster than you can cap.

-Lucid Dreams translates in free shards and its a welcomed minor to have, albeit overshadowed by other options.
+Its minor power, Lucid Dreams, translates in free shards and its a welcomed minor to have, albeit overshadowed by other options.

 Essence of the Focusing Iris

-At Rank 2, this is your best option in single-target, but whenever there are multiple targets, Focused Azerite Beam is what you are looking for: a very hard hitting channel every 1.5 minutes.
+At Rank 2, Essence of the Focusing Iris is your best option in single-target, but whenever there are multiple targets, its major power, Focused Azerite Beam, is what you are looking for: a very hard hitting channel every 1.5 minutes.